intuition-dev/intuDocs/meta-$lides.managers/metabake-manager-slides.md

 ---

 ### Iterative Prototyping
-- We believe in iterative development and continuous improvement.
+- We believe in iterative development and continuous delivery.
 - In a true _Agile_ flavour, our tools allows us to reuse and build the next step of development upon a previous one.

 ![62% center](images/50iterative.png)